skx/rss2hook/README.md

 There are two parts to the setup:

-* Configure the list of feeds and the corresponding hooks to post to.
+* Configure the list of feeds and the corresponding hooks to POST to.
 * Ensure the program is running.

 For the first create a configuration-file like so:

     http://example.com/feed.rss = https://webhook.example.com/notify/me

-...
+(There is a sample configuration file [sample.cfg](sample.cfg) which will demonstrate this more verbosely.)

-For the second you can use your favourite supervision took, but in short you'll want to run something like this:
+You can use your favourite supervision tool to launch the deamon, but you can test interactively like so:

      $ rss2hook -config ./sample.cfg